 as had the West Somerset Yeomanry, from the turn of the twentieth century

-In 1911 the High Sheriff of Somerset, William Bucknell Broadmead, offered to finance the official registration of the adopted golden dragon arms.
-An official registration was duly received from the College of Heralds on December 2nd 1911 although as noted, the colours of the arms used hitherto by the council, were reversed.
+These examples demonstrate the county’s adoption of an unambiguous dragon emblem, in that several different county based organisations had opted for one.
+Additionally, it seems that the regimental badge, perhaps adopted around 1908, preceded the council’s arms, in reversing the colours found on Speed’s illustration, for specific deployment as a Somerset, county, emblem.
+Indeed, this usage may well have been a direct inspiration for the council’s own depiction.
+In 1911 the High Sheriff of Somerset, William Bucknell Broadmead, offered to finance the official registration of the originally adopted golden dragon arms.
+An official award was duly received from the College of Heralds on December 2 1911 although as noted, the colours of the arms used hitherto by the council, were reversed, inspired perhaps by the regimental badge?
 In addition, the dragon was illustrated grasping a blue mace as a symbol of the council’s authority, as found in this stained glass window at St.Andrews church, Banwell.

 It is likely that in addition to emphasising the Celtic aspect of the county’s heritage the heralds of 1911 were also keen to keep the anciently attributed emblem of Wessex distinct.
 Assigning the same design of shield to both ancient kingdom and modern county council would have been both confusing and rather unfair as other Wessex counties would all have been equally eligible to have made use of such arms.
 Somerset folk however have clearly felt that their entitlement to these arms was greater!